Starting at Imperial

 Student Representatives

-Student Representation is a crucial and invaluable platform that enables the student community to shape their experiences and the Imperial institution as a whole.
+Student Representation is a crucial and invaluable platform that enables the student community to shape their experiences and Imperial as a whole.
 Within the Imperial College Union, two networks - Academic and Wellbeing - work hand-in-hand to ensure College staff understand the needs of students studying at Imperial.
 Find out more about the Representative Network in action within the Aeronautics department.

 How are the networks structured?

-What do both the Academic and Wellbeing Reps do?
+What do the Academic Reps do?

 The network of academic representatives works across departments and faculties to communicate best practices to one another.

-What does the Wellbeing Rep do?
+What do the Wellbeing Reps do?

 The Wellbeing Reps are responsible for identifying issues and raising awareness in areas affecting students such as health, financial concerns, relationships, equality & diversity and personal safety.